State functions in thermodynamics and chemistry

 Helmholtz free energy (A)

-Where T is the temperature of the system and S is its entropy.
-Helmholtz free energy is particularly useful in closed systems that are at constant temperature and that exchange heat with the surroundings.
+Where \( T \) is the temperature of the system and \( S \) is its entropy.
+The Helmholtz free energy is particularly useful in closed systems that are at a constant temperature and that exchange heat with the surroundings.

-The criterion for spontaneity of a process at constant temperature and volume is that the Helmholtz free energy decreases.
-In other words, for a process to be spontaneous, the Helmholtz free energy must decrease, which implies an increased tendency towards stability.
+The criterion for the spontaneity of a process at constant temperature and volume is a decrease in the Helmholtz free energy.
+In other words, for a process to be spontaneous, the Helmholtz free energy must decrease, which implies a greater tendency toward stability.

 Gibbs free energy (G)